The International Education Guide compares the educational system in the United States to educational standards in Alberta.

 This is not an official IQAS assessment.
 The recommendations in this guide are for your information only.
 These credential comparisons represent common educational patterns within each country.
 They don’t take into account the recognition status of the institution through which a credential was obtained, the authenticity of the documentation, or the particular pattern of education followed by an individual.

-- United States of America - education guide (4.5 MB)
+- United States of America - education guide (PDF, 4.5 MB)

-- United States of America - credential templates (0.3 MB)
+- United States of America - credential templates (PDF, 353 KB)

 Official country name: United States of America